French immigration to Puerto Rico: Frenchmen in the defense of Puerto Rico

-Due in part to this successful effort, the British forces were further weakened when the French prisoners agreed to accept the offer from the French Consul in Puerto Rico and become settlers on the Island.

-The English invasion quickly floundered and the British retreated on April 30, from the Island to their ships and on May 2, set sail northward out of San Juan Harbor without their 400 French prisoners, who were to become part of the already established immigrant French community in Puerto Rico.
+Due in part to this successful effort, Abercromby's forces were further weakened when the French prisoners agreed to accept the offer from the French Consul in Puerto Rico and become settlers on the island.
+The invasion soon became bogged down and the British retreated from the island to their ships on April 30 and on May 2, set sail northward out of San Juan Harbor without the 400 French prisoners, who were to become part of the already established immigrant French community in Puerto Rico.

-These Frenchmen were immediately accepted and joined the other French immigrants who also had fought against the English invasion with the French prisoners.
-The newly arrived 400 Frenchmen all stayed and thrive in Puerto Rico.
+These Frenchmen were immediately accepted and joined the other French immigrants who also had fought against the invasion as well.
+The newly arrived 400 Frenchmen all stayed and thrived in Puerto Rico.
 They soon sent for their families who were living in France.
 The descendants of these 18th century French immigrant arrivals in Puerto Rico and their families continued as those before them to quickly establish themselves as tradesmen, merchants, traders, community leaders and established innumerable entrepreneurial enterprises with France and other French colonial trading ports and today continue to live in Puerto Rico where they have distinguished themselves among all the aspects of Puerto Rican Insular life.